Your degree in Acting

 • Technical director

-• Television director/producer
+• Television director or producer

 • Theatre company manager